 AARP SC commissioned the report in collaboration with the South Carolina Aging Research Network, Clemson University Institute for Engaged Aging, University of South Carolina Arnold School of Public Health and the Medical University of South Carolina Center on Aging.

-AARP South Carolina Health Disparities: South Carolina Non-Hispanic Black People Aged 50+
+Health Disparities: South Carolina Non-Hispanic Blacks Aged 50+

 “We wanted to better understand the impact of health disparities on SC’s 50+ African American population and the high number of African Americans contracting and dying from COVID-19,” stated Jo Pauling-Jones, AARP SC associate state director for advocacy and outreach.